How To Get an SBA Restaurant Loan in 6 Steps

 Below is a list of documents that are commonly required by lenders:

-- Three years of personal and business tax returns
+- Two to three years of personal and business tax returns

 - Most recent three months of business bank statements